White Horse Beach, Massachusetts: Annual activities

 White Horse Beach is widely known for its Independence Day celebrations, which are held on July 3 annually.
 This early celebration of Independence Day extends back to the 1800s, when residents burned scrap and driftwood on the beach.
 Tradition would dictate that these bonfires be extinguished by the rising tide.
 Depending on the phase of the moon, festivities would go late into the evening.
 In recent years, the town fire department has begun to request permits for bonfires (non-permitted bonfires are sometimes removed by the fire department).
 Historically, town officials have requested that these fires be extinguished no earlier than midnight.
-Also in recent years, the celebrations have experienced a soft "crackdown by police and fire departments" to deter the historically massive bonfires and fireworks; "NO Public Parking or Restroom Facilities" are officially advertised on location for this event to deter non-residents from attending, however despite changing times, the beachfront residents continue to welcome party-goers with open arms.
+Also in recent years, the celebrations have experienced a soft "crackdown by police and fire departments" to deter the historically massive bonfires and fireworks; "NO Public Parking or Restroom Facilities" are officially advertised on location for this event to deter non-residents from attending.